wjn922/CycleGAN/README.md

 You can also find the Resnet50 pretrained weight in the above link, downloading it and placing it in the `evaluation` folder for testing classification.

 ## Run
+Make sure you are in the main directory.
+You can refer to the `scripts` folder for command lines.
 **NOTE**: Need adding `--cuda` to enable CUDA training and testing.
 ### 1. Train
 ```